coder/coder/docs/CONTRIBUTING.md

 Simply press "Run workflow" and choose dry-run.

-If a release has failed after the tag has been created and pushed, it can be retried by again, pressing "Run workflow", changing "Use workflow from" from "Branch: main" to "Tag: vX.X.X" and not selecting dry-run.
+If a release has failed after the tag has been created and pushed, it can be retried by again, pressing "Run workflow," changing "Use workflow from" from "Branch: main" to "Tag: vX.X.X" and not selecting dry-run.

 ### Commit messages